 EMLA can be applied to the underarm and covered with gladwrap for 45 mins prior to the procedure

 Ice will be applied to the area briefly before treatment

-The doctor will inject at least 15 sites on each underarm.
+The injector will inject at least 15 sites on each underarm.
 Then pressure with gauze will be applied.

 The procedure itself takes less than 10 minutes.

 Sometimes there is nothing to see.
 Sometimes there can be redness, small lumps, which can look like mild acne and usually resolve quite quickly.

 In general, treatment of excessive underarm sweating is very low risk.